arasekinci/ponsetya/packages/javascript/README.md

-They are the most frequently used and needed lightweight utility tools in vanilla-based projects.
+They are the most frequently used and needed lightweight utility tools in javascript-based projects.

 You can use the media and library independently.